kalebeccs/toca-do-vinho-ipluso/README.md

 # 🍷 Toca do Vinho

-Uma aplicação web para gerenciar o estoque e as vendas de uma adega.
+A web application to manage the inventory and sales of a wine cellar.

-## 🚧 Status do Projeto
+## 🚧 Project Status

-Este projeto está em construção.
+This project is under construction.

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

 - Python
 - SQLite3